scottcha/AIEnergyScore/README.md

 ### Batch Testing Multiple Models

-The `batch_runner.py` script enables testing multiple models from a CSV configuration file with minimal setup.
+The `batch_runner.py` script enables automated testing of multiple models from a CSV configuration file, with support for model-specific parameters and reasoning configurations.

 #### Quick Start (Docker Backend)